davestewart/javascript-state-machine/docs/config/transitions.md

 Note that it doesn't make sense to transition *from* multiple states *to* multiple states, so the following will throw an error:

 ```
-wtf : a b c > x y z
+'wtf : a b c > x y z'
 ```

-Each of the above configurations can be viewed in the API section of the demos.
+Each of the above configurations can be viewed in the [API](http://statemachine.davestewart.io/html/api/) section of the demos.

 In a more complicated system you can even change the spacing of the states to make the intention of the system really clear.

-The following describes a basic sign-up form (and can be seen in the Examples section of the demos):
+The following describes a basic sign-up form (and can be seen in the Examples section of the demos [here](http://statemachine.davestewart.io/html/examples/systems/sign-up.html)):

 ```
 transitions: [